awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 You need an Amazon SES SMTP user name and password to access the Amazon SES SMTP interface\.

 The credentials that you use to send email through the Amazon SES SMTP interface are unique to each AWS Region\.
-If you use the Amazon SES SMTP interface to send email in more than one Region, you have to [generate a set of SMTP credentials](#smtp-credentials) for each Region\.
+If you use the Amazon SES SMTP interface to send email in more than one Region, you must [generate a set of SMTP credentials](#smtp-credentials) for each Region that you plan to use\.

-**Note**
-If you created SMTP credentials before January 10, 2019, your SMTP credentials were created using an older version of the AWS Signature\.
-For security purposes, you should delete credentials that you created before this date, and replace them with newer credentials\.
-You can [delete older credentials by using the IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting)\.

-**Important**
 Your SMTP password is different from your AWS secret access key\.
 For more information about credentials, see [Types of Amazon SES credentials](send-email-concepts-credentials.md)\.

 ## Obtaining Amazon SES SMTP credentials using the Amazon SES console<a name="smtp-credentials-console"></a>

 When you generate SMTP credentials by using the Amazon SES console, the Amazon SES console creates an IAM user with the appropriate policies to call Amazon SES and provides you with the SMTP credentials associated with that user\.

-**Note**
+**Requirement**
 An IAM user can create Amazon SES SMTP credentials, but the IAM user's policy must give them permission to use IAM itself, because Amazon SES SMTP credentials are created by using IAM\.
 Your IAM policy must allow you to perform the following IAM actions: `iam:ListUsers`, `iam:CreateUser`, `iam:CreateAccessKey`, and `iam:PutUserPolicy`\.
 If you try to create Amazon SES SMTP credentials using the console and your IAM user doesn't have these permissions, you see an error that states that your account is "not authorized to perform iam:ListUsers\."

 **To create your SMTP credentials**